tgk/tgk.github.com/_posts/2012-12-15-the-composing-schemer.markdown

 ## Update

 Mathfarmer has suggested an alternative, binary representation of scales.
 The representation makes it possible to derive the scale and base-note used for a melody, as long as it follows our rules.
-I've implemented it in a different namescale, so it is now possible to perform the following query
+I've implemented it in a different namespace, so it is now possible to perform the following query

 {% highlight clj %}
 (l/run* [q]